cysouw/diathesis/text/c09_adverbials.md

 ### Preverbials {#sec:adverbial-preverbial}

-Syntactically, adverbials (proper) have to be distinguished from a superficially highly similar phenomenon, which I will call ~~preverbials~~ [see @broschart2000 for a similar use of this term in a completely unrelated language].
+Syntactically, adverbials (proper) have to be distinguished from a superficially highly similar phenomenon, which I will call ~~preverbials~~ [see @broschart2000 for a similar use of this term in Tongan, a completely unrelated language].
 A preverbial is an adverbial-like element that syntactically behaves just like a preverb (cf. the previous Chapter [-@sec:preverbs]).
 Preverbials combine with a verb to form a new verb, either as a non-separable prefix (*Verb­präfix*), like *voll* in *vollenden* 'to finalise' [@next a], or as a separable particle (*Verbpartikel*), like *voll* in *vollschenken* 'to fill up' [@next b].
 The syntactic differences between such separable verb prefixes and non-separable verb particles are described in detail in [@sec:preverbs-prefixes-particles].
 Non-separable preverbials (other than preverbs) are extremely rare.
 The only examples known to me are *vollbringen, vollenden, vollführen* and *wiederholen*.

 ::: ex
 - Ich vollende das Buch. \